 There are five mobile operators in South Africa, namely Vodacom, MTN, Cell C, Virgin Mobile and Telkom Mobile (formerly called 8-ta).
 These not only provide cellular services but also a variety of mobile internet options that are generally more cost effective than fixed ADSL lines.

 Recycling is still not common practice, although it is growing and is encouraged by the City.
-It is worth making the effort to separate out recyclables and taking them to a nearby facility for processing, or to contact a company that will collect your recyclables for you.
+It is worth making the effort to separate out recyclables and taking them to a nearby facility for processing, or to contact a company that collects residential recyclables.
 A list of recycling depots and initiatives is available on the Cape Town government website.